hollandjg/time-tracker/README.md

 ## Removal

 - Deactivate and delete the job using `.uninstall.sh`.
-- Delete the "Log Current Focus" shortcut in the app "Shortcuts".
+- Delete the `Log Current Focus.shortcut` shortcut in the app "Shortcuts".